dataApps/chlorine-hive/README.md

 # chlorine-hive
-*Detect sensitive data in Hive using chlorine-finder*\
+*Detect sensitive data in Hive using chlorine-finder*.

 The chlorine-hive library defines a UDF which can be used to detect sensitive elements in Hive tables.
-It is Java based.\
+It is Java based.

 Chlorine-hive can detect different types of Credit card numbers, SSN, Phone Numbers, email adddresses, Ip Addresses, Street Addresses in Hive tables.